brunoasv/brunoasv/README.md

-Passionate about learning new technologies: Cloud, DevOps, Networking, Blockchain
+Passionate about learning new technologies: Cloud, DevOps, Networking & Blockchain.